 There are tons of article written on which caliber is best for survival.
 Same goes for how much water you should have and which water filter is the best.
 Let’s throw in the countless opinions on why you should own this knife or that knife above all others.
 Know what I rarely hear about?
 Fitness as related to survival.

 I am no exercise or fitness expert – but in my 43 years I have spent

 Part One: Crossfit

 In most any survival situation health and fitness are factors that are extremely important.
 Several years ago I read a book written by Sylvester Stallone and he made the statement that once you turn 40 – it’s decision time.
 He said that around the age of 40 if you don’t start taking health and fitness seriously things can go downhill quickly.
-Back then I agreed with him and set out to try to change my life so I could stick around as long as possible.
+Back then I agreed with him and

 Continue reading Part One: Crossfit and Paleo……a journey into health and fitness

 Fitness has always been something that I have thought about since being a teenager (now 41).
 Over the years, like many others, I have joined gyms and worked out for a few months – and then returned to a sedentary lifestyle.